 I know there are some people who actually bake their own gingerbread houses, and that’s great, but “ain’t nobody got time for that,” at least at this house.

 This year, I picked up a Gingerbread House from Amazon for $11.96.
 If you have children who fight over what to put on the house, then you need a Gingerbread Village.
 You can also grab this from Amazon for $18.25.
 This way each of my kids has their own building to decorate.

 The fun part is when the kids “drag” their dad into the mix.
 His perfectionism and the kids being kids is the fun, messy event.
 I’m the one hiding behind the camera laughing.

 We have a wide age range of children, so our game night is usually a combination of many things.
 We start off playing a game that the littles can play.
 Things like Candy Land or anything geared towards a Preschooler.

-With our middle and older kids we will play a card game, that goes pretty quickly.
-Since our 13 year old has a short attention span and deals with ASD issues, this is how we keep him interacting with us.
-Our favorite games are Hand and Foot and Yatzee.
+With our middle and older kids, we will play a card game, that goes pretty quickly.
+Since our 13-year-old has a short attention span and deals with ASD issues, this is how we keep him interacting with us.
+Our favorite games are Hand and Foot and Yahtzee.

 Make Homemade Chex Mix

 This is something I didn’t even know I could do until I met Stephen’s family.
 His mother makes this every year, and it is ther perfect snack while playing games.
 It is something that we have all grown to love and especially while having a Family Game Night.

 My mother-in-law uses the original recipe that you can find at the Chex website.
 The Pioneer Woman has a great recipe where she kicks it up a notch of course.
 My favorite way is to make it in my crock pot, from Gimmie Some Oven.